 How to adjust your Seiko Watch Band

 I recently received a beautiful Seiko watch from my son for Christmas.
 One of the first things you typically need to do on a new watch with steel links is adjust it to fit.
 The Seiko watch band adjustment is fairly simple.
 But you need to know how to go about it.
-I thought I would make a quick post to guide anyone needing a quick tutorial on doing a Seiko watch band adjustment.
+I thought I would make a quick post to guide anyone needing a quick tutorial on doing the Seiko watch band adjustment.

 Tools You Will Need

 There’s really not a lot you will need in the way of tools to do a Seiko watch band adjustment.
 The key tool you will need is a pick of some sort.
 I used a dental pick for this task.
 You can readily use a fine tipped jewelers screwdriver or a small punch.
 Anything with a small pointy tip will work.
-You might need a small needle nose pliers.
+You might need a small needle nose pliers as well.
 This would be helpful if you have any links that are stubborn and hard to remove.
 In my case, I did the entire job with just the small dental pick.